 On February 1, 2010, our Board of Directors adopted an additional addendum to our share option plan allowing the allocation of short term options to grantees who are not residents of Israel or the United States, with a grant price of 90% of the closing sales price for the shares on the NASDAQ on the date of grant of a respective option award.
-Our Board of Directors has also increased the number of shares reserved under this addendum by 500,000 shares.
+As of December 31, 2010, 500,000 ordinary shares have been reserved for option grants under this addendum, of which we have granted options to purchase 120,008 ordinary shares at a weighted average exercise price of \$14.18 per ordinary share.
 This addendum does not affect the possibility of issuing options under our share option plan as detailed above.
 However, any person who participates in the ESPP (as defined below) shall not be an eligible grantee for purposes of the additional addendum to our share option plan.

-For further details regarding our share incentive plan please refer to Exhibit 4.8 in Item 19.
+For further details regarding our share incentive plan, please refer to Exhibit 4.8 in Item 19.